Roamler

 Roamler is a Dutch information technology company which specializes in using crowd-sourcing for business in the Retail, Tech and Care sectors.

-The company was founded in 2011, and provides businesses with B2B Crowd-supported solutions by managing a large network of on-demand professionals.
+The company was founded in 2011.

-These on-demand professionals are called “Roamlers", and are recruited and organised according to skillset, experience and physical location before being matched to tasks.
-This helps businesses increase their flexibility and provides professionals with a wider range of personal and professional growth opportunities.
+On-demand professionals are called “Roamlers", and are recruited and organized according to skillset, experience and physical location before being matched to tasks.

 Roamler's HQ is located in Amsterdam, and the company has offices in the UK, Spain, Germany, France and Belgium and licensed partners in Italy and Turkey.

 History

 Roamler was founded in June 2011 by Wiggert de Haan and Martijn Nijhuis, two Dutch entrepreneurs.

 In 2015 the company opened branches in the United Kingdom, Germany, Belgium, Spain and France and started partnerships in Italy and Turkey.

 At the beginning of 2016, Roamler launched the Tech branch, as first Dutch company to apply the principles of crowd-sourcing to the professional home installations market.

 In April 2016 Roamler completed a 4.5 million euro investment, co-founded by Endeit Capital, to expand its activities further.
 In 2020, the company received another 20M euros funding.
 In 2021, Roamler acquired two companies to expand services throughout Europe.